Are you among the millions of workers who have fallen behind on retirement savings?

 “Some things I see in a typical budget that are often overlooked include the high-priced bundled cable bill, gold-plated cellphone plans that are not used, dining out several nights every week and borrowing money to pay for a vacation,” he says.

-‘Catch up’ your 401(k)
+2. ‘Catch up’ your 401(k)

-Your 401(k) misses you — it’s time to give it a little extra attention.
+Your 401(k) misses you.
+It’s time to give it a little extra attention.

-Exploit every investment opportunity you can
+3. Exploit every investment opportunity

-But why stop there?
+But don’t stop there.

 “Then, I would maximize IRA contributions — Roth or traditional — depending on what is possible given income,” Kulig says.

 If you’re fortunate enough to have money left over, invest it in a taxable account.
-The more you save and invest now, the better things likely will be for you down the road.

-Amp up your earnings
+4. Amp up your earnings